ln-komandur/linux-utils/Reinstall-ubuntu-flavors.md

 `sudo add-apt-repository ppa:xtradeb/apps` #Add the xtradeb unofficial PPA

 This xtradeb PPA would end up providing firefox updates also.
-So, retrict it [only to czkawka](https://xtradeb.net/wiki/how-to-restrict-which-applications-are-available-to-install/) with
+So, restrict it [only to czkawka](https://xtradeb.net/wiki/how-to-restrict-which-applications-are-available-to-install/) with

 ```
 sudo tee -a /etc/apt/preferences.d/xtradeb.pref <<EOF